tml21/libtml-java/doc/tml_intro.md

 ~~~~

 Using the low level API is similar to the C API in most aspects.
 The error handling is different in Java.
 Low level functions do not return an error code but raise an exception instead.
-The usage of low level functions is discussed more deeply in the [C API documentation](http://libtml.org/docs/libtml-c-html/).
+A more in depth discussion on using the low level functions can be found in the [C API documentation](http://libtml.org/docs/libtml-c-html/).

 <a name="firstprofile"></a>
 ## Implementing the Interface ##